-- 28. Existing Shuttle/Feeder Bus Services: The project will reduce single-occupancy vehicle commute-hour trips by providing the short-distance connection between a mass transit hub and one or more definable commercial hub or employment centers: - a.
+28. Existing Shuttle/Feeder Bus Services: The project will reduce single-occupancy vehicle commute-hour trips by providing the short-distance connection between a mass transit hub and one or more definable commercial hubs or employment centers:

+- a.
 The service must provide direct service connections between a mass transit hub (e.g., a rail or Bus Rapid Transit (BRT) station, ferry or bus terminal, or airport) and a distinct commercial or employment location; - b.
 The service's schedule must be coordinated to have a timely connection with the corresponding mass transit service: - c.
 The service must be available for use by all members of the public; - d.
 TFCA Regional Funds may be used to fund only shuttle services to locations that are under-served and lack other comparable service.
 For the purposes of this policy, "comparable service" means that there exists, either currently or within the last three years, a direct, timed, and publicly accessible service that brings passengers to within one-third (1/3) mile of the proposed commercial or employment location from a mass transit hub.
-A proposed service will not be deemed "comparable" to an existing service that brings passengers from a mass transit hub to within 1/3 mile of the employment location or commercial hub if the passengers' proposed travel time will be at least 15 minutes less than and will be at least 33% shorter than the existing service's travel time to the proposed destination:
+A proposed service will not be deemed "comparable" to an existing service if the passengers' proposed travel time will be at least 15 minutes shorter and at least 33% shorter than the existing service's travel time to the proposed destination;